matteobortolazzo/ModelValidation.Test/README.md

 It works virtually with any testing framework!

+Install it from NuGet: [https://www.nuget.org/packages/ModelValidation.Test](https://www.nuget.org/packages/ModelValidation.Test)

+## Main features
+* Checks that model validation actually fails with wrong values.
+* Checks that all properties are tested.
+* Checks that all class level validation attributes are tested.
-It checks that all attributes are tested.
+* Checks that all property level validation attributes are tested.
+* Checks that error messages are actually correct.

 ## Example